 The information in this prospectus is not complete and may be changed.
 The selling stockholders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.

 Subject To Completion.
-Dated , 2020.
+Dated June 1, 2020.

-The selling stockholders identified in this prospectus are offering shares of commo on stock.
-We will not receive any of the proceeds from the sale of the shares beir sold by the selling stockholders.
-Our common stock is listed on the New York Stock Exchange under the sy mbol "DT".
-On , 2020, the last reported sale price of our common stock as reported on the
+The selling stockholders identified in this prospectus are offering 25,000,000 shares of common stock.
+We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.

-New York Stock Exchange was \$ per share.
+Our common stock is listed on the New York Stock Exchange under the symbol "DT".
+On May 29, 2020, the last reported sale price of our common stock as reported on the New York Stock Exchange was \$38.47 per share.
 The final public offering price will be determined through negotiation between the selling stockholders and the lead underwriters in the offering and the recent market price used throughout the prospectus may not be indicative of the actual offering price.

-Upon completion of this offering, affiliates of Thoma Bravo UGP, LLC will own approximately % of our issued and outstanding shares of common stock (or our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares is exercised in full) assuming the number of shares offered by the affiliates of Thoma Bravo UGP, LLC, as set forth in the section titled "Principal and Selling Stockholders", remains the same.
+Upon completion of this offering, affiliates of Thoma Bravo UGP, LLC will own approximately 44.4% of our issued and outstanding shares of common stock (or 43.2% of our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares is exercised in full) assuming the number of shares offered by the affiliates of Thoma Bravo UGP, LLC, as set forth in the section titled "Principal and Selling Stockholders", remains the same.
 As a result, we expect that we will cease to be a "controlled company" as defined under the New York Stock Exchange listing rules and we will, subject to certain transition periods permitted by New York Stock Exchange rules, no longer rely on exemptions from corporate governance requirements that are available to controlled companies.